 - Tamari- AKA gluten-free soy sauce.
 Soy sauce is typically made of more wheat than soy!
 If you aren't concerned about gluten then use your preferred soy sauce.

-Note that on the salad dressing we salt to taste.
-Different brands of soy sauce/ tamari vary widely in the amount of sodium.
-Even though we typically use a low-sodium tamari I never salt this dressing.
+- Different brands of soy sauce/ tamari vary widely in the amount of sodium.
+I typically don't need to salt this dressing.

-- Skip the EVOO, and don't substitute for the sesame oil.
+- Skip the EVOO, and don't substitute it for the sesame oil.
 It just isn't the same.

 - If you want to meal prep the salad, keep the dressing separate until you are ready to eat.
-We love these little sauce cups for transporting salad dressing to work.
+I love these little sauce cups for transporting salad dressing to work.

-- The sugar-free sesame dressing will keep for a week in the fridge.
+- The sesame dressing will keep for a week in the fridge.

 - Make it spicy by adding crushed red pepper to the sesame dressing.